gregsaab/Venteur-KnightMove/README.md

 ## Description
 The solution provides a means of solving for the shortest path for knight movements in the context of a valid chess game.
 This codebase contains projects for three different servers - `RequestAPI`, `ResultAPI`, and `ComputeWorker`.
-Additionally, there is `Common` project which contains types shared betwixt the aforementioned projects.
+Additionally, there is `Common` project which contains types shared betwixt the aforementioned projects and a `Specs` project with a smattering of nUnit tests.

 ## Usage
 Here is a [postman collection](https://api.postman.com/collections/20359850-fb3db60f-773e-40d8-b191-45c1c61c530a?access_key=PMAT-01HR9AQ7T43SZAX3P7R4YRS3GH) to interface with the deployed solution.